-SMU ASEAN PERSPECTIVES
+SMU ASEAN Perspectives

 SMU ASEAN Perspectives is an exciting research publication of the Centre for Commercial Law in Asia focussing on topical and vital issues of ASEAN law.
 Contributors hail from academic institutions throughout Southeast Asia.